New York State's School Library Systems

 Facts About School Library Systems

-- Serve nearly 3 million pupils, teachers and administrators statewide.
+- Serve 3.2 million pupils, teachers and administrators statewide.

 - Facilitate interlibrary loan requests and resource sharing.